MHS Calendar of Events

 This six program series will explore the culinary history of Boston and the impact the city has had on the American diet.
 In the first half of the 19th century, Boston had a reputation as the center for European taste and refinement.
 By the end of the 19th century, the Colonial Revival movement nationally popularized foods like Boston baked beans and Yankee pot-roast shifting Boston's image from refined to rustic.
 In the 20th century, Boston clung to two identities: that of thrifty Puritans and of cosmopolitanism through education.
 This created some remarkably bland food but also made the city fertile ground for a culinary revolution.
 In the 1960's, chefs like Julia Child and Joyce Chen brought the flavors of the world to America through Boston.

-This series will run from March through June of 2017.close
+This series ran from March through June of 2017.close